Khan22020/Assignment-3/README.md

 ✅ Choose your model (Linear, Logistic, or K-Means)
 ✅ Go through each ML step via buttons with success/info messages
 ✅ See clean visualizations at each step
 ✅ Get final predictions/clusters, with interactive charts
-✅ Bonus: Download the results!

 ---